River Reports- Cheesman Canyon, Deckers, Clear Creek, Boulder Creek, Blue River

 Boulder Creek (above town below the falls)

-Flies: Purple or Red hippy stompers or brown triple foams down to a Duracell, Purple waltz sexy, purple blow torch, perdigon, Spanish bullet
+Hopper Dropper: Purple or Red hippy stompers or brown triple foams down to a Duracell, Purple waltz sexy, purple blow torch, perdigon, Spanish bullet

 Clear Creek (clear creek canyon above golden)

 Once again if you’re not having success move spots a couple of miles.
-Also, warmer afternoons are the best times to fish and move upstream miles if necessary to find clarity.
+Also, warmer afternoons are the best times to fish and move upstream miles if necessary to find the fish.
 The good thing about clear creek is there are miles and miles of public access from highway 6 all the way up I70 to the Eisenhower tunnel.

 Call or stop in the shop and we will get you all set up for a great day on the creek!